Financial-Times/dotcom-page-kit/docs/design-decisions/html-templating.md

 # Design Decisions: HTML Templating

-UI components provided by Anvil are authored using [JSX].
+UI components provided by Page Kit are authored using [JSX].
 This is a major change from the existing FT.com toolset.

 Since the Next team started the rebuild of FT.com in 2014 we've used [Handlebars] to render HTML templates in our applications.
 With [Express] integration it's been easy for us to render our HTML pages on the server and send them to our users: